Jiteshgarg/Sampling/README.md

 <h6>For reference, csv file is added into this repo too but in python file its taken from original git link only</h6>

 ## Discussion
-From the table, we can conclude that we achieve maximum accuracy when we apply Random Forest Algorithm upon taking samples using the Over Sampling technique.
+From the table, we can conclude that we achieve maximum accuracy when we apply Random Forest Algorithm.

 ## Written By
 Name : Jitesh Garg